Skillet Creek Campground

 Directions

-From Canyonville, OR (exit 98), turn left onto NW 1st Street.
-At the stop sign turn right onto Main Street.
-In two blocks turn left onto SE 3rd Street/OR-227, Tiller Trail Highway.
-Follow OR-227 approximately 23 miles to the town of Tiller.
-From Tiller turn left before crossing the bridge onto Douglas County Road 46, which becomes South Umpqua Road/Forest Service Road 28.
-Follow FS Road 28 for approximately 24 miles.
-Campground is on the right side of the road.
+From Canyonville, OR (exit 98), take a left onto NW 1st Street.
+At the stop sign turn right onto Main St. In two blocks turn left onto SE 3rd St/OR-227 (Tiller Trail Hwy).
+Follow OR-227 approximately 23 miles until you reach the town of Tiller.
+From Tiller turn left (before crossing the bridge) onto Douglas County Road #46, which becomes South Umpqua Road/FS Road 28.
+Follow Road 28 for approximately 24 miles.
+Campsite is on the right side of the road.

 Amenities